 I once asked another roommate in the same house if he’d seen a certain show on MTV – one of the more tasteful ones on that network.
-“Nope”, he responded with speed and conviction, “[response of a] Christian: I have not seen that show on MTV.”
+“Nope”, he responded with speed and firm conviction, “[and that should be the response of a] Christian: I have not seen that show on MTV.”
 I had to caution him that being culturally aware doesn’t undermine one’s testimony as a Christian.

 The God who wrote Romans is the same One who wrote the Song of Solomon.

-During another of our dinnertime conversations, the MTV-avoider told me that the Song of Songs makes him stumble, so presumably, he avoided that too.
-I hope I say the following as graciously and compassionately as possible.
+During another of our dinnertime conversations, the MTV-avoider told me that the Song of Songs makes him stumble, so he probably avoided that too.
+Wow.
+Now I think this is bordering on blasphemy.
 If you’re a Christian for whom the Song of Solomon is a stumbling block, I honestly don’t know if there’s a point in reading any other book of the Bible.
 The Song was written by a loving God who cares deeply for all believers and wants them all, single and married alike, to read and learn from Solomon’s love song.

 I don’t see a difference between the former roommate’s avoidance of biblical erotica and non-believing Thomas Jefferson who cut and pasted pages of his Bible.
 We can’t cherry pick only those parts of Scripture that appeal to our tastes, personalities and thought processes while disregarding others.
 Such behavior is not Christian.